How do I productize my business? How can I stop trading my time for money and create scalable offers on autopilot?

 Another piece of the puzzle if you want to productize, is creating a core offer.
 A core offer is usually a service or program that your clients go through to achieve a specific result.

 Before you launch any offer, you want to create a minimum viable product.

 A minimum viable product is usually a product that has just enough deliverables in it to satisfy early customers and get feedback.

-Let’s say you’re creating a 12 week group programme.
+Let’s say you’re creating a 12-week group program.
 You’ll want to think about what your ideal clients are before they start working with you and where they are after working with you.

 Identify all the steps they’d need to take to get from point a to point b.
-This will allow you to create the key features for your programme.
+This will allow you to create the key features for your program.